Fast DNA Sequencing Can Offer Diagnostic Clues When Newborns Need Intensive Care

 He showed off her case recently in front of the Global Genes conference, a meeting of families with rare genetic conditions.

 "She was critically ill in our intensive care unit," he tells the audience, "and in a couple of days we gave the doctors the answer.
 It's Ohtahara syndrome.
 It comes with this specific therapy.
-And she hasn't had a seizure in two and a half years.
+And she hasn't had a seizure in 2 1/2 years.
 She doesn't take any medication."

 The audience applauds enthusiastically at an outcome that sounds miraculous.
-But when you meet Sebastiana and her mother Dolores Sebastian, a more complicated story emerges.
+But when you meet Sebastiana and her mother, Dolores Sebastian, a more complicated story emerges.

-Ohtahara syndrome isn't actually what made the child ill – it's a term doctors use to describe newborn seizures.
+Ohtahara syndrome isn't actually what made Sebastiana ill — it's a term doctors use to describe newborn seizures.
 Those are actually a symptom of deeper brain issues.
 That was apparent the day she was born.

 "She was acting weird and screaming and crying and turning purple and we weren't sure why," her mother says.

 The hospital where Sebastiana was born rushed her to the neonatal intensive care unit, across town at Rady.
 She was having frequent seizures.
-The following days were a nightmare for Dolores and her husband.
+The following days were a nightmare for Sebastian and her husband.

 "I can't even describe it," she says.
 "I always keep on saying that at that moment I was kind of like dead, but I was walking."

-Note: A previous version of this story incorrectly spelled Kasia Ellsworth's first name as Kasha.